xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 It's also worth noting that there are many use-cases for XMTP where message history synchronization is not necessary or desirable.

 - A bot that replies to messages from users.
-Most bots don't care about messages sent before they were created.
+Many bots don't care about messages sent before they were created.
 - A service that sends notifications to a list of subscribers via XMTP.
 - An application that allows users to talk to customer support only needs access to the newly created conversation with the support agent.
 - A marketplace application that wants to allow buyers and sellers to communicate about a particular item.
 These would only be new conversations and may not care about pre-existing messages.